top of page

-Our History
+Our Story

 The Farmland Trust (Salt Spring Island Farmland Trust Society) was established in 2009 and is a registered charity.
-It functions with a working volunteer board, with all-new members being inducted in June, 2021.

 The need for The FLT, along with The Root food hub, was identified in 2008’s Area Farm Plan in response to a loss of agricultural production on Salt Spring and reliance on imported food.
 Much of the farmland previously in use was being lost, either to development or disrepair.